pagopa/pn-local-emulator/docs/architecture/decisions/0003-where-to-publish-container-image.md

 ## Context

 This project is packaged as a container image, we have to allow anonymous users to pull it.
-Choose the container registry where deliver the image.
+Choose the container registry where deliver the container image.

 ### Option 1